monika-stempniak/MapCountriesQuiz/README.md

 # MapCountriesQuiz
-Guess the country based on its flag got from an external API - ReactJS project
+Guess the country based on its flag obtained from an external API - ReactJS project

 Technologies:
 * ```JavaScript```, ```ES6```, ```React```